Koed00/django-q/docs/chain.rst

     .. py:method:: append(func, *args, **kwargs)

     Append a task to the chain.
-Takes the same arguments as :func:`enqueue`
+Takes the same arguments as :func:`async_task`

         :return: the current number of tasks in the chain
         :rtype: int